mukeshnarendran7/mukeshnarendran7/README.md

-Hi, I’m Mukesh Narendran and I work with deep learning applications for computer vision (such as object detection, segmentation and pose estimation)>
+Hi, I’m Mukesh Narendran and I work with building machine learning applications in python